-IAWF commits to creating venues for sharing research, knowledge and technology.
+IAWF commits to creating networks, platforms and other opportunities for sharing research, knowledge and technology.

 5 Create opportunities for continuous improvement and adaptive management

 IAWF supports the need for more nimble adaptation among our community to the rapidly changing conditions we face.
 IAWF will provide opportunities for our community to gather the diverse stakeholders invested in creating a more sustainable wildland fire paradigm so that we can reflect on, reconsider, challenge and adapt our current policies, processes, and procedures to the evolving realities under climate change.